amitvinodsharma/ConsentManagement/README.md

 1. Clone the repository
 git clone https://github.com/amitvinodsharma/ConsentManagement.git

+2. Create database with a name "consentmanagement" on MySQL instance.
+All the tables will get created on runtime by hibernate incase not present in the database.

+3. Change the connection string in src/main/webapp/WEB-INF/spring-servlet.xml with your database instance.

-2. Build the code using Maven
+3. Build the code using Maven

-3. After successfull build, run the project on Tomcat server.
+4. After successfull build, run the project on Tomcat server.

 ## Deployment